 After content, the next thing to consider when comparing cable and live TV streaming is the experience.

 In terms of what you are watching, the experience is pretty much exactly the same.
-Watching a baseball game or news program on Fox or NBC is going to identical no matter if you’re watching it on cable or via a streaming service.
+Watching a baseball game or news program on Fox or NBC is going to be identical no matter if you’re watching it on cable or via a streaming service.

-Beyond that, though, there are some difference.
+Beyond that, though, there are some differences.
 But how different this will be will depend slightly on your setup.
 For example, if you have a smart TV or a smart TV device, such as an Amazon Fire or Roku stick, then the experience of streaming live TV might not feel all that different.

 To watch, all you need to do is turn on your TV and then use your remote to choose the channel you want to watch.
 On these platforms, you will be able to access a guide that looks relatively similar to the one you are used to on cable.

 One instance where things will be different is if you decide to go the phone/Chromecast route.
 In this scenario, you choose what you want to watch on your service’s phone app, and then you cast the content to your TV.
 It’s the same content, but the major difference is that you need to navigate everything through your phone, which is definitely a change from what we’re used to doing with cable.